 Yet even that, much like cereal overall, ought to be given to your dog in somewhat smaller doses than you’d even give to a child – and that’s true even of the largest dog breeds.

-And this is all before we consider that cereal comes in many different varieties and flavours, which we will dive deeper into shortly.
+And this is all before we consider that cereal comes in many different varieties and flavors, which we will dive deeper into shortly.

 Initially, it’s important to remember that if you are looking to hand your dog a few crunchy pieces of cereal – or if he or she nibbles up some cereal that’s fallen onto the kitchen floor at breakfast time – try to make sure it’s dry.

-While we human beings love our cereal with milk, and dogs are likely to enjoy that flavour too, pooches ought to avoid milk as much as possible.
+While we human beings love our cereal with milk, and dogs are likely to enjoy that flavor too, pooches ought to avoid milk as much as possible.

 Milk isn’t toxic to dogs, but their digestive systems are just as ill-equipped to deal with it as they are cereal itself.